THE ISLAND OF SOCOTRA

 (14 days/13 nights), maximum group size 7

-Today we spend a relaxing day in Cairo where you can relax and begin to get over jet lag
+Today we spend a day in Dubai where you can relax and begin to get over jet lag

 We then go to the protected area in Detwah Lagoon, which is renowned for its spectacular landscape and expansive endless beach area.
 Stingrays can be seen in the lagoon, so take care when you are swimming.
 Enjoy the beach, or swim with in the clear crystal water, and photograph the wide variety of sea birds that inhabit the beach.
 We will have dinner under the stars.